artoo-git/ETC/README.md

-# ETC - Evidence based therapy for chronic pain
+# ETCH - Evidence based therapy for chronic pain
 University of Roehampton - A group therapy for Chronic pain patients

 This protocol (in progress) is evidence based and aims at describing how to deliver a 8 session psychological therapy for Chronic Pain patients.